 If you want videos on classroom management, tons of tips on mindful language, more examples of routines, rules, and dealing with big behaviors, check out my Ultimate Kids Yoga and Mindfulness Teacher Training!

-It has 3 modules on classroom management for kids' yoga classes, TONS of lessons, videos, printables, and so much more!
+Developing strong classroom management skills is essential for teachers to create positive and organized classroom environments.
+The training includes 3 modules on classroom management for kids’ yoga classes, TONS of lessons, videos, printables, and so much more!
+You’ll learn effective classroom management strategies that can lead to improved student outcomes.

 My graduates say that it is the ONLY kids yoga teacher training that they have taken with actually useful advice on managing behaviors in a kids yoga class.